Blog

 To obtain the most accurate results, it is necessary to follow certain preparation rules.

-Before taking a complete blood count, you should abstain from eating for eight to twelve hours.
-On the day before, you should avoid physical exertion and stressful situations.
+Before passing the general blood test you should refrain from eating for eight to twelve hours.
+On the eve, you should avoid physical exertion and stressful situations.

-A biochemical blood test is also taken on an empty stomach; fatty foods and alcohol should be avoided the day before the procedure.
+Biochemical blood test It is also given on an empty stomach, and fatty foods and alcohol should be avoided the day before the procedure.

 Hormone tests are taken in the morning, and in the case of sex hormone tests, according to the phases of the menstrual cycle.

-Before taking a urine test, it is necessary to perform hygiene procedures and use a sterile container.
+Before submission urine analysis is necessary carry out hygiene procedures and use a sterile container.

 An analysis for vitamins and trace elements should be taken without prior intake of vitamin preparations.